franky920920/aws-sdk-go-v2/content/en/docs/getting-started.md

 For information about installing or upgrading your version of Go, see https://golang.org/doc/install.

-## Get an Amazon Account
+## Get an AWS Account

-Before you can use the AWS SDK for Go V2, you must have an Amazon account.
+Before you can use the AWS SDK for Go V2, you must have an AWS account.
 See [How do I create and activate a new AWS account?](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/) for details.